 Air Pollution Analysts are often employed by government agencies on a federal, state, or local level.
 The data collected often inspires environmental policy changes.
 However, private corporations and business will sometimes hire Air Pollution Analysts to determine the environmental detriments of their own procedures and practices.

 Most Air Pollution Technicians work full time hours, but may be required to work overtime if they are collecting samples in the field.

 What Is the Average Air Pollution Analyst's Salary?

-The average salary for an Air Pollution Analyst is $63,570.
-Lower-tier Air Pollution Analysts can expect to make around $38,570, while the highest-tier Air Pollution Analysts have the potential to make $109,970.
-Experience and higher education can both contribute to salary increases.
+Air pollution analysts, who fall under the broader BLS category of environmental scientists and specialists, earned a median salary of $73,230 as of May 2020.
+Lower-tier Air Pollution Analysts (lowest 10%) can expect to make around $42,960, while the highest-tier Air Pollution Analysts (top 10%) have the potential to make more than $129,450.
+Experience and higher education can both contribute to salary increases.*